AlanaBF/Bootstrap-Portfolio/README.md

 ## Description

-  Using Bootstrap, I have recreated my portfolio site with the following items:
+  Using Bootstrap, I recreated my first portfolio site with the following items:

    The website includes the following bootstrap components: